 This table shows the number of individual datasets being flagged and segregated due to insufficient reads and due to having an “overdispersed” allelic ratio distribution.

-*We define an “overdispersed” ChIP-seq dataset as those with ρ ≥ 0.3, while an “overdispersed” RNA-seq dataset is defined more strictly by ρ ≥ 0.125, which is one standard deviation more than the mean overdispersion in the RNA-seq datasets in our processing.
+We define an “overdispersed” ChIP-seq dataset as those with ρ ≥ 0.3, while an “overdispersed” RNA-seq dataset is defined more strictly by ρ ≥ 0.125, which is one standard deviation more than the mean overdispersion in the RNA-seq datasets in our processing.

 Supplementary Table 3